 The coffee is tasty, the staff are super friendly, and the drinks menu is quite diverse for such a small place.
 They only have around 4 tables inside, so don’t expect to hang around for too long.

 14. The Ethnography Museum

 I’m not even remotely interested in museums.
-But of all of Tbilisi’s museums, this is the most interesting.
+But of all of museums in Tbilisi, this is the most interesting.

 An outdoor extravaganza featuring lots of old-style buildings and costume characters, the Open Air Ethnography Museum offers traditional dance, traditional sculptures, and insights into the way-back people and life of Tbilisi.
 With different buildings from different parts of Georgia, it’s an interesting insight into different periods.

 Inside each building, you’ll find a guide—and each one usually speaks Georgian, Russian, and English.

 Because the Ethnography Museum is on the way up to Turtle Lake, you can combine the two attractions into one bumper day of fun.